Jayita11/ANN-Classification-Customer-Churn-Prediction/README.md

 ### Model Building

 Construct an Artificial Neural Network for predicting customer churn.
 Design the architecture of the neural network, including the number of layers, activation functions, and neurons.
-In your case, you've used a sequential model with layers of dense neurons.
+A sequential model with layers of dense neurons is used.

 ### Model Training

 Train the ANN using the training set.
 Adjust model hyperparameters such as the number of epochs, batch size, and learning rate.
-Monitor the training process and check for overfitting or underfitting.
+Monitor the training process using TensorBoard for performance visualization.
+The trained model is saved as model.h5.

 ### Model Evaluation

 Evaluate the trained model using the testing set.
 Calculate metrics such as accuracy, precision, recall, and F1-score.
 Generate a confusion matrix and a classification report to assess the model's performance.

+### Model Prediction

+Use the prediction.ipynb notebook to demonstrate how to use the trained model for predicting customer churn on new data.
+Load the pre-trained model and apply it to new datasets to generate predictions.

 ## Results

 Achieved an impressive accuracy of 84.15% with the developed Artificial Neural Network (ANN) model, showcasing the effectiveness of the predictive model in customer churn prediction.

+### Deployment
+Deploy the model using a Streamlit app (app.py).
+The app allows users to input customer data and get churn predictions.
+To run the app, execute the following command:

+This starts a web server and opens the app in the default web browser, enabling interaction with the model for churn predictions.

 ## Challenges and Solutions